Johannesburg Central Police Station: 1971: Ahmed Timol

 The first detainee to die in John Vorster Square was Ahmed Timol, a 30 year old teacher and political activist and an underground member of the South African Communist Party and Umkhonto we Sizwe, the military wing of the African National Congress.
 On 27 October 1971, Ahmed Timol plunged to his death from the 10th floor five days after his arrest.
 The police claimed that he had committed suicide and an official inquest into his death in 1972 backed up this claim, despite evidence that he had been subjected to severe torture before his death.
 A subsequent inquest into Timol's death in 2017 overturned the ruling of the 1971 inquest, and found that Timol had indeed been murdered by the security police.

 1976: Wellington Tshazibane

 The second detainee to die in John Vorster Square was Wellington Tshazibane.
 On 11 December 1976 he was found hanging dead in his cell.
 He had been arrested four days earlier for alleged complicity in an explosion at the Carlton Centre in Johannesburg.
 "An official inquest, much like the previous inquest into Timol's death, exonerated the police of any wrongdoing."

 1977: Elmon Malele and Matthews Mabelane

-Elmon Malele was arrested on 10 January 1977 and died 10 days later of a brain haemorrhage at a nursing home in Johannesburg where he had been taken after he had allegedly lost his balance after standing for six hours (a standard torture technique) and hit his head on the corner of a table.
-An official inquest found that his death was due to natural causes.
+Elmon Malele was arrested on 10 January 1977 and died 10 days later of a brain hemorrhage at a nursing home in Johannesburg where he had been taken after he had allegedly lost his balance after standing for six hours (a standard torture technique) and hit his head on the corner of a table.
+An official inquest found that his death was due to natural causes, likely resulting from the injury occurring from the standing for several hours.